rafaelbernard/gimbal/README.md

 1. Minimal
 2. Minimal with all native audits
 3. Using other audit plugins and more sample configurations

+Please, make sure your project was build before executing gimbal.

 You may save them as your `.gimbalrc.yml` file and run `gimbal`.